Updated: Dec 19, 2022

 Most drivers have insurance for when they get into an accident.
 However, an insurance adjuster will endeavor to keep the amount paid out by the insurance company to a minimum.
 They might trivialize your injuries and twist your statement if you are not careful.

-That said, having the assistance of a skilled California Attorney For Personal Injury on your side can make all the difference.
+That said, the assistance of a skilled California Attorney For Personal Injury can make all the difference.

 To get the most out of your claim, you should do the following: